Horse64/old-core.horse64.org/docs/Specification/Horse64.md

 - `mycontainer.len`: returns the items inside the container (for a map, this is the amount of key -> value pairs)

-- `mycontainer.add`: for lists and sets, this adds a new item into the container (it will be appended to the end for lists).
+- `mycontainer.add(item)`: for lists and sets, this adds a new item into the container (it will be appended to the end for lists, for sets inserted in arbitrary order).

   For maps, use set by index to add a key value
   pair: `map[k] = v`.
 Map keys must be immutable values.